bSI-InfraRoom/IFC-infra-unit-test/UT-Georeferencing-Survey-12d-1/readme.md

 ### Intent

 Survey points are collected from the very beginning of a project and the position and elevation of any data in a project must be tied back to accurate survey.
-Basic survey data consists on survey string.
+Basic survey data consists of survey strings.

 This scenario covers the simplest survey string - a survey string of just one survey point.

 To classify and identify data, Surveyers use the name of the survey string so this critical bit of information must be in the IFC file.
-IfcRoot.Name is the obvious place to store the survey point name.
+IfcRoot.Name is the obvious place to store the survey string name.
 In this case, the survey string consists of just one point.

 To further identify special survey points, Surveyers uses a "Point id" for the partticular Survey Point.